jiankang1991/udacity_traffic_light_detection/README.md

 ## training dataset

-I would try to try one reference model for the traffic light detection in both simulation and real cases and I found the [dataset](https://github.com/Az4z3l/CarND-Traffic-Light-Detection).
+I would try to use one reference model for the traffic light detection in both simulation and real cases and I found the [dataset](https://github.com/Az4z3l/CarND-Traffic-Light-Detection).

 Based on the SSD-MobileNetV2 model, I modify the configure file with: